greiginsydney/captureKNX/docs/FAQ.md

 You can fix this by editing the panel and adding a "field override", then select "fields with name" and the DPT field.
 Now add an "override property", choose "standard options - decimals" and give it a value of 3.
 Finally, Apply and Save.

-This is what the final result will look like:
+This is what the end result will look like:

 ![image](https://github.com/user-attachments/assets/b783f5bd-cd51-44c1-9a51-ae0bef4e08de)